 As for the things we didn't like, well, the handle for starters does not lock into position it can be quite annoying to keep pulling it out or if you have the habit of tying your travel pillow or hat to it whilst your in transit then you might not be able to.

 Another con in our eyes is the fact that it only has 2 wheels.
 Yes due to its lightweight the amount of pressure it puts on your shoulder is significantly reduced but in our eyes the spinning capability would have made this a near perfect option for many.

 The two main types are hard sided and soft sided luggage.
 Their key features or differences are as follows:

 Soft side luggage is usually made of durable synthetic fabric like Nylon & Polyester.
-Soft sided luggage are more durable in the long run.
+Soft-sided luggage is more durable in the long run.
 They are not very rigid and the flex room offered is great if you want to open your luggage in tight spaces.

 These also tend to come in a range of colors not just patterns and solid colors.
 All these traits for both types apply to carry on luggage as well.

-Hard side luggage is made of ABS or polycarbonate.
+Hard side luggage is made of ABS, polycarbonate or Aluminium.
 ABS options are lighter and polycarbonate options last longer.
 This type of luggage or suitcase is ideal in situations where you are transporting fragile or easily breakable items as they have good shock absorption capabilities.